cornell-ece2300/ece2300-docs/docs/ece2300-lab3cd-music.md

 !!! note "Lab Report Task 2: Collect Data for Gate-Level Counter"

     Save your completed data table with your analysis of the gate-level counter and include it in your report.

+     - When generating your timing report, select "File name" to save your timing report
+     - You will only need to collect 1 path for this portion

-Draw the critical path on your block-level diagram.
+    Draw the critical path on your
+    block-level diagram.
 Annotate the clock-to-q delay, the propagation delay of each block along the critical path, and the setup time on your block level diagram.
 Save the critical path timing report text